-1 Module name 53492 Fallstudien und Projekte im Management I Case studies and projects in management I 5 ECTS 2 Courses / lectures Seminar: Industry 5.0 - Germany's Future of Sustainable Industrial Value Creation with Prof. Oliver Zipse and Dr. Thomas Becker (2 SWS) 5 ECTS 3 Lecturers Hannah Altenburg Prof. Dr. Markus Beckmann Prof. Dr. Kai-Ingo Voigt
+1 Module nai 53492 ne Fallstudien und Projekte im Management I Case studies and projects in management I 5 ECTS 2 Courses / le ectures Seminar: Industry 5.0 - Germany's Future of Sustainable Industrial Value Creation with Prof. Oliver Zipse and Dr. Thomas Becker (2 SWS) 5 ECTS 3 Lecturers Hannah Altenburg Prof. Dr. Kai-Ingo Voigt

-4 Module coordinator Prof. Dr. Markus Beckmann Prof. Dr. Kai-Ingo Voigt 5 Contents During the seminar, which is supported by Prof. Oliver Zipse (CEO of the BMW Group) and Dr. Thomas Becker (VP Sustainability, Mobility of the BMW Group), the students work on current issues of sustainability in technology-oriented industrial companies in groups.
+Prof. Dr. Markus Beckmann 4 Module coordinator Prof. Dr. Kai-Ingo Voigt 5 Contents During the seminar, which is supported by Prof. Oliver Zipse (CEO of the BMW Group) and Dr. Thomas Becker (VP Sustainability, Mobility of the BMW Group), the students work on current issues of sustainability in technology-oriented industrial companies in groups.
 The results of the student groups are presented, defended and discussed in a project report and a presentation at a final event.
 6 Learning objectives and skills The student groups develop analyses on complex sustainability management issues, especially in relation to technology-oriented industrial companies, in a largely self-directed manner.
 For this purpose, the students conduct empirical data collection and literature research.
 They decide largely independently on the methods of analysis to answer the respective question.
 The module aims to develop the students ability to structure and present detailed and specialised knowledge based on the current state of understanding of the respective research question.
 Each student group shares the results developed jointly in the seminar and defends them before Prof. Zipse, Dr. Becker, Prof. Dr. Voigt, and Prof. Dr. Beckmann.
-7 7 Prerequisites None 8 8 Integration in curriculum semester: 2 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Method of examination Seminar achievement Presentation (20 minutes presentation + 10 minutes discussion) 70% and Project report (partially in group work) 30% (3.000 words) 11 Grading procedure Seminar achievement (100%) 12 Module frequency Every semester 13 Workload in clock hours Contact hours: 30 h Independent study: 120 h 14 Module duration 1 semester 15 Teaching and examination language english
+Prerequisites None 7 Prerequisites None 7 8 Prerequisites Integration in curriculum None semester: 2